Counselor in Training Program

 CITs report directly to head counselors, faculty and program administrators, and are responsible for aiding in the supervision of summer program participants.
 CITs will be responsible for assisting the counselors/teachers in daily administration of the summer programs, including: ensuring the well-being and safety of all participants, administering games and activities, assisting with courses, maintaining a fun and safe environment for the participants, keeping facilities clean and assisting with signing participants in and out each day.

-Specialty Day Camps: CITs will work with children ages 5-10.
-The specialty camps run from June 25-August 10.
-CITs must be able to participate in at least three weeks of the program, but they need not be consecutive.
+Specialty Day Camps: CITs will work with children entering grades PreK-4.
+The specialty camps run from June 27-August 12.
+CITs must be able to participate in at least three consecutive weeks.

 Must have an interest in working with children

 Must have the ability to be a cooperative member of a team